bradleymcallister97/Mattermost-Setup-With-Ansible/README.md

 # Mattermost-Setup-With-Ansible

+## Why
+After looking for automation tools found Ansible, so decided to teach myself how to use Ansible.
+This is one of the scripts I created.

+## What
+This script will instantiate:
+- RDS instance with postgres installed
+- EC2 instance
+    - connect to the RDS
+    - install and setup Nginx
+    - install and configure Mattermost

+Once script is done the EC2 instance will be hosting your personal Mattermost site.
+Mattermost is like Slack.

+## How to Run
 __Was ran and tested with Ansible 2.4__

 1. In order to be able to run the playbook you must have: